lslezak/blog/_posts/2018-05-28-opensuse-conference-2018.md

 ## Conclusion

-The conference was really good and I'd like say thank you to the presenters, the organization team and the sponsors to make this happen!
+The conference was really good and I'd like to say thank you to the presenters, the organization team and the sponsors to make this happen!